M4v3r1cX/dashdownloader/README.md

 # License

-All MIT license and stuff.
+All GPLv3 and stuff.
 I doubt anyone will have the exact specific case use I had but if you're crazy enough to use this piece of crap code, go wild.
 It's yours.
 I don't want it, that's why I'm sharing it.